LabyMod/labymod4-api-wiki/docs/pages/server/index.md

 ???+ danger "Important Note"

-    You'll need Java Development Kit (JDK) 17 or higher to be able to use the LabyMod 4 Server API.
+    You'll need Java Development Kit (JDK) 8 or higher to be able to use the LabyMod 4 Server API (the Velocity platform-specific implementation requires JDK 17 or higher)

 ## Adding the LabyMod Repository